NikKorYT/Mongo_DB/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📝 License
+## License

-This project is part of a learning module demonstrating MongoDB and RabbitMQ integration patterns.
+This project demonstrates MongoDB and RabbitMQ integration patterns.

-## 📞 Contact

-For questions about this implementation, please refer to the repository owner.

 ---

-*This project demonstrates practical implementation of NoSQL databases with message queuing systems, showcasing distributed system architecture and asynchronous processing patterns.*
+*Implementation of NoSQL databases with message queuing systems, showcasing distributed system architecture and asynchronous processing patterns.*